 To find out if your state expanded Medicaid and to see if you qualify for Medicaid in your state, the Department of Health and Human Services has a link on its HealthCare.gov page where you can find out.

 The ACA provides tax credits (also called subsidies) for low-income people who purchase coverage on the exchanges.
-However, these tax credits only apply for those with incomes between 100 percent and 400 percent of the Federal Poverty Level.
+However, these tax credits only apply to those who have a health insurance premium that is above 8.5% of their total household income (the current rule until 2025).

 As written, the ACA expected those below 100 percent of the Federal Poverty Level to be eligible for Medicaid.